 These principles will serve to guide the work of campmasters.

 - Each two campmasters serve one to four units per weekend.
-Preferably, they stay in the general vicinity of the troops.
+Preferably, they stay in the general vicinity of the unit.

 - They render commissioner-type service to the units in camp, working with and through the youth leaders and adult leaders as appropriate for the BSA program level.

 - Campmasters supply their own transportation, bedding, and food.